buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_1_What_Is_A_NFT.md

 Picasso would create his NFT collection by coding up his own "smart contract" (the code that runs all the logic for his NFT collection).

 He'd give each piece of artwork a unique identifier (ex.
 Sketch #1, Sketch #2, Sketch #3, etc).
 Then, when Picasso is ready to "launch" his NFT collection he would launch it using his own Ethereum wallet to "sign" the NFT collection.
-When he's ready, he'll put it on the public blockchain — where everyone can publicly see Picassos NFT collection.
+When he's ready, he'll put it on the public blockchain — where everyone can publicly see Picasso's NFT collection.

 Then, when Picasso wants to sell one of the NFTs all he needs to do is "transfer" the NFT over to the person who bought it using the buyer's public wallet address.